Football Manager 2012: Digital rights management

 Football Manager 2012 is the first in the series to require the use of Steam software; this angered many thousands of fans of the series.
 The move means that users must activate the game online before they are able to play.
 Sega indicated that the change was intended to reduce piracy.

 Reception

 According to media review aggregator website Metacritic, Football Manager 2012 received "generally positive reviews".
-In particular GameSpot said that the "ability to turn leagues off and on was a great addition".
+GameSpot said that the "ability to turn leagues off and on was a great addition".
 The German website 4players.de rated the game with 88% as "sehr gut" ("very good").